 To minimize the impacts of the natural gas pipeline to the South Prong of the Alafia River the pipeline shall cross the river immediately adjacent to the south side of Jameson Road.

-4. Off-Site Impacts
+4. Offsite Impacts

-It is the responsibility of the Licensee to ensure that adverse off-site water resource related impacts do not occur during construction.
-All wetland areas or water bodies that are outside of the specific limits of construction authorized by this certification shall be protected from erosion, siltation, scouring or excess turbidity, and dewatering.
-The Licensee shall prevent adverse off-site water resource related impacts during construction through the compaction of fill, the use of hay bales or turbidity screens, or by any other method acceptable to DEP.
+It is the responsibility of the Licensee to ensure that adverse offsite water resource related impacts do not occur during construction.
+All Wetland areas or water bodies that are outside of the specific limits of construction authorized by this Certification shall be protected from erosion, siltation, scouring or excess turbidity, and dewatering.
+The Licensee shall prevent adverse offsite water resource related impacts during construction through the compaction of fill, the use of hay bales or turbidity screens, or by any other method acceptable to DEP.
 In determining the acceptability of other methods of control, DEP shall consult with SWFWMD.
-Off-site discharges during construction and development shall not violate state water quality standards.
+Offsite discharges during construction and development shall not violate State Water Quality Standards.

 5. Erosion/Runoff Control